Our Commitment to Keeping Your Data Safe

 Third parties and marketing

 - Third-party suppliers we work with to provide your booking and our other services to you.
-We may share your information with parties such as travel agents, booking agents, airlines, hotels, tour operators, transport companies, excursion providers, airport authorities, insurance companies, car hire companies, ground handling agencies, and cruise companies.
+We may share your information with third parties such as, but not limited to, travel agents, booking agents, airlines, hotels, destination management companies, tour operators, event operators, transport companies, excursion providers, airport authorities, insurance companies, car hire companies, ground handling agencies, and cruise companies.

 - Other suppliers that we work with in connection with our business.
-We share your information with third-party suppliers that we use to provide services in connection with the experiences we offer to you.
-This might include marketing agencies and/or companies that run our marketing campaigns, IT developers, service providers and hosting providers, third parties that manage promotions or competitions, third party software companies ground agents, site analytics providers, medical service providers and credit card screening companies;
+We share your information with third-party suppliers that we use to provide services in connection with the products, services and experiences we offer to you.
+This might include marketing agencies and/or companies that run our marketing campaigns, IT developers, service providers and hosting providers, third parties that manage promotions, competitions, reviews or surveys, software companies, site analytics providers, medical service providers, payment service providers and credit card screening companies.

 - Credit references and fraud prevention agencies.